o2r-project/api/docs/job.md

   Send the bag's payload as a tarballed archive to Docker to build an image, which is tagged `bagtainer:<jobid>`.
 - **image_execute**
   Run the container and return based on status code of program that ran inside the container.
+- **check**
+  Run a check on the contents of the container.
+Validate the results of the executed calculations.
 - **cleanup**
   Remove image or job files (depending on server-side settings).